Making great literacy lessons easy. Why join Plazoom?

 Personification in persuasive writing

-Personification for scary story writing
+Personification in KS2 scary story writing

 Of course, personification really comes into its own in narrative texts.
 Nowhere is this more true than with scary stories, whether it’s grasping branches, howling winds or sneering snakes.